 How is Winterberry governed?

 By law, all charter schools are required to have an Academic Policy Committee (APC).
-APC information from November 2007 can be found here and here.
 The Winterberry’s APC is known as the Winterberry Charter Council (WCC).
 APC’s are tasked with hiring the school administrator, ensuring fiscal responsibility, and adhering to the charter.
+2018 Winterberry Charter

-To facilitate broad discussion and to maintain our legal responsibilities, 3-Fold decisions are discussed and voted on both by the FC and WPG before being discussed and voted on by the WCC.
-Community comments are welcomed at the WPG and WCC meetings, but are not normally presented at Faculty Council.
+To facilitate broad discussion and to maintain our legal responsibilities, 3-Fold decisions are discussed and voted on both by the WFC and WPG before being discussed and voted on by the WCC.
+Community comments are welcomed at the WPG and WCC meetings, but are not normally presented at the Winterberry Faculty Council.

 The three governance bodies that make up the Winterberry 3-Fold Governance Model are described in detail below.